 How can I thicken gravy without flour?

 You can thicken gravy using a cornstarch or arrowroot slurry.
-Mix about 1 tbs of cornstarch or arrowroot with a little bit of cool water or milk, then add it to the warm milk.
+Mix about 1 tablespoon of cornstarch or arrowroot with a little bit of cool water or milk, then add it to the warm milk.

 What does biscuits and gravy taste like?

 Sourdough biscuits are a flavorful and buttery biscuit with the tanginess of the fermented grains.
-They’re then topped with a creamy sausage gravy that is like a white bรฉchamel sauce flavored with the sausage.
+They are then topped with a creamy sausage gravy that is like a white bรฉchamel sauce flavored with the sausage.
+The type of sausage you use can change the flavor of the gravy.

-Sourdough Biscuits And Sausage Gravy
+The Best Sourdough Biscuits and Gravy Recipe

-4.73 from 18 votes
+4.70 from 20 votes

 Prep: 30 minutes